pavansarvaiya58/react-native-blackjack/README.md

 To ensure the React Native application works correctly on your emulator, you can follow these additional steps:

 Verify that the React Native development server is running.
-If not, you can start it using the expo start command.
+If not, you can start it using the npm start command.

 Check if your emulator or physical device is connected to the same network as your computer.
 This is important for the Expo development server to communicate with the React Native application running on your emulator or physical device.